Getting Started with GitHub Copilot #2

 factorial *= i

-This section is about how Copilot will make it easier to write documentation and get new developers involved in the project.
+This section shows how Copilot makes it easier to write documentation and bring new developers onto the project.

-- Newbies can use Copilot Chat for questions like "What does this part of the code do?" and Copilot will give them a clear explanation.
+- A newcomer can ask Copilot Chat "What does this part of the code do?" and get a clear explanation.

-- When creating a new module or part of an application, developers can ask Copilot to generate the project skeleton: folders, tests, configuration files, etc.
+- When creating a new module or part of an application, developers can ask Copilot to generate the project skeleton: folders, tests, configuration files, and so on.

 - Documentation that is created automatically (docstrings, comments) lowers the barrier for new team members and speeds up their onboarding.